sycomix/AI-DJ-Mix-Generator/README.md

 2. **Beat Detection**: Essential beat information is retrieved using various libraries, with Madmom providing the most accurate results.
 3. **BPM Estimation**: The BPM of songs is estimated, a crucial step for aligning tracks in the mixing process.
 4. **Feature Extraction for Each Beat Timestamp**: Features are extracted for each beat timestamp using the Librosa library, including MFCC, Spectral Centroid, Spectral Contrast, Spectral Rolloff, Spectral Flux, and RMS.

-[Include detailed information from your document regarding the Techniques Employed section here.]

-### 4.4 Techniques for AI Cue Point Generator

-[Include detailed information from your document regarding the Techniques for AI Cue Point Generator section here.]

-### 4.5 Techniques for AI DJ Mix Generator

-[Include detailed information from your document regarding the Techniques for AI DJ Mix Generator section here.]

 ## Getting Started